vm32/QuantumForensix/README.md

 # QuantumForensix

-QuantumForensix is an advanced digital forensics tool designed for creating and analyzing disk images.
-It provides a comprehensive set of features for digital investigators and cybersecurity professionals.
+QuantumForensix is an advanced, cross-platform digital forensics toolkit designed for creating, analyzing, and investigating disk images and mobile devices.
+It provides a comprehensive set of features for digital investigators and cybersecurity professionals, offering capabilities for both traditional computer forensics and mobile device analysis.

 ## Features

+### Core Features (Python-based)
 - **Multi-format Disk Imaging**: Create and analyze both raw and E01 (Expert Witness Format) disk images.
 - **File System Analysis**: Perform in-depth analysis of various file systems using the pytsk3 library.
 - **File Type Detection**: Accurately detect file types based on content using the python-magic library.